UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ## AV item labels

-Once you have retrieved the correct AV item call numbers from Jitterbug, see “How to Create Item level AV Labels.docx”, which covers how to create AV item labels using Microsoft Word's mail merge: G:\wilson\ts\archival\labels\AV labels\How to Create Item AV Labels
+Once you have retrieved the correct AV item call numbers from Jitterbug (either via the Jitterbug interface or via Jitterbug [data export](#data-export)), see “How to Create Item level AV Labels” document, which covers how to create AV item labels using Microsoft Word's mail merge: G:\wilson\ts\archival\labels\AV labels\How to Create Item AV Labels.docx

 There are two label templates for AV item labels - front facing foil-backed labels and spine foil-backed labels.
-Pages of both label types are located in Technical Services' main processing room.
+Blank pages of both label types are located in Technical Services' main processing room.

 **Templates for both label types can be found in the Departments drive:**
 G:\wilson\ts\archival\labels\AV labels\AV_front_labels